akinmail/isw-payment-sdk-android/README.md

                  // OTP not required.
                  // Handle and notify user of successful validation.
 A token for the card details is returned in the response.
                 }
-                // The response object contains fields transactionIdentifier, message,token
+                // The response object contains fields transactionIdentifier,
+                // message,token, tokenExpiryDate, panLast4Digits, otpTransactionIdentifier
-                // tokenExpiryDate, panLast4Digits, otpTransactionIdentifier, transactionRef and cardType.
+                // transactionRef and cardType.
-                //Save the token, tokenExpiryDate, cardType and panLast4Digits in order to pay with the token in the future.
+                // Save the token, tokenExpiryDate, cardType and panLast4Digits
+                // in order to pay with the token in the future.
             }
     });
 ```